 Bats and rabies

-It isn’t true that any bat seen out in the daytime must be rabid.
-While some species sleep in caves, attics or other dark and hidden resting areas in the daytime, others rest in crevices, under eaves or even hanging from tree limbs, where they might be seen.
+“Rabies” (a singular noun, even though there’s an ‘s’ at the end) is carried in saliva and transmitted through biting, which bats don’t do unless forced to.
+Not even if they’re rabid.
+It isn’t true that one seen out in the daytime must be rabid.
+Some species rest in crevices, under eaves, or even hanging from tree limbs, where they might be seen.

 Rabies among bats is rare.
-According to the most recent Rabies Surveillance Report (2015) by the US Centers for Disease Control, across the entire US, there were 1,704 confirmed incidents of rabies among bats submitted for testing.
-Any case of rabies, of course, is one too many, but to put that figure into perspective, consider that there are millions and millions of bats across the country.
-Bracken Cave alone (near San Antonio, Texas) has 1,500,000 bats.
-Carlsbad Caverns has 400,000.
-And, those are just two locations.
-Of course, never touch a bat unless it needs help.
+Only 1,241 bats nationwide were diagnosed with rabies in 20213 (the most recent report from the Journal of the American Veterinary Medical Association).
+Some states had no cases at all.
+Any case of rabies, of course, is one too many, but to put that figure into perspective, consider that there are millions of bats across the country.
+Of course, never touch one unless it needs help.
 And, even then, never bare-handed.